nickdefazio/fidectus-code-sample/README.md

 # fidectus-code-sample
 This repository is a starting point for submitting a code sample to Fidectus.
 It contains a basic Java application to get you started, and some instructions on what we are looking for you to implement as a sample.

 We ask that you fork this repository, and modify your fork as needed.
+Please do not submit a PR but send us a link to your fork instead.
+This is important since PR's would be visible to others.

 # Coding Exercise

 ##  Problem Statement
 Implement an "event log" RESTful API.